Is Social Media Marketing Free?

 Paid social media marketing

-Simply put, this is any post on any social media platform that you spend any amount of money on.
+Simply put, this is any post on any social media platform you spend any money on.
 That Facebook update you posted this morning?
 Not paid.
-The announcement you made about an upcoming special offer that you boosted, to get it seen by a wider audience...paid.
+Your announcement about an upcoming special offer that you boosted to get it seen by a wider audience...paid.

-You don’t have to spend a lot here to see a good ROI.
+You don't have to spend much here to see a good ROI.
 Boosting a post extends your reach outside of your follower list.
-And for the use of the platforms algorithms to determine the best people to show your post to, they charge anywhere from a few pennies to many dollars.
-It’s up to you how much to spend and therefore how far to expand that reach.
+And for using the platform's algorithms to determine the best people to show your post to, they charge anywhere from a few pennies to many dollars.
+It's up to you how much to spend and how far to expand that reach.

 Organic social media marketing

-Opposed to those sponsored or boosted posts, organic social media is everything else you post.
-Every time you engage with a follower by responding to their post, or post a general company update that people like, you’re conducting social media marketing.
+Unlike sponsored or boosted posts, organic social media is everything you post.
+Every time you engage with a follower by responding to their post or posting a general company update that people like, you're conducting social media marketing.
 Because everything you do that raises brand awareness is marketing.
-And all these posts cost is the time you’re spending composing and posting.
+And all these posts cost is the time you spend composing and posting.

 Social Media Marketing: The Why

-OK, now that we’re all on the same page, let’s talk about why this is so important for your startup.
-Basically, unless you have a huge personal contact list, you’re going to need people to find out about your new company.
-And the more of them that you can reach quickly, the better, right?
+Now that we're all on the same page let’s discuss why this is so important for your startup.
+Unless you have a huge personal contact list, you will need people to learn about your new company.
+And the more of them you can reach quickly, the better, right?

 Brand recognition

-Key #1 to marketing a startup is to start gaining brand recognition as early as possible.
-You don’t have to be anywhere near ready for market for this to pay off.
-The more someone sees your brand, the more likely they are to remember you.
+Key #1 to marketing a startup is gaining brand recognition as early as possible.
+You don't have to be anywhere near ready for the market for this to pay off.
+The more someone sees your brand, the more likely they will remember you.

 Driving traffic to your website

-From a purely numbers and metrics angle, your brand recognition activities on social media are driving clicks to your website.
+From a purely numbers and metrics angle, your brand recognition activities on social media drive clicks to your website.
 And when it comes to the next item, SEO, this is crucial.
 Post about your products and include a link to the product page.
-Then tweet links to your latest blog post.
-Then post an industry update that links to a pillar page about how you’re the leader in that industry.
+Then, tweet links to your latest blog post.
+Then post an industry update that links to a pillar page showcasing thought leadership in that industry.

 SEO juice

 Google loves an active social media presence.
-That’s really the bottom line here.
-You need to keep SEO in mind no matter what form of web activity you’re undertaking in the name of your new company.
-Google’s latest algorithm puts a heavy emphasis on what they call “domain authority.”
-While they aren’t known for releasing details about their algorithms, what we do know is that Google takes into account all activity under your brand name and combines it.
+That's the bottom line here.
+You need to keep SEO in mind no matter what web activity you're undertaking in the name of your new company.
+Google's latest algorithm heavily emphasizes what they call "domain authority."
+While they aren't known for releasing details about their algorithms, we know that Google combines all activity under your brand name into account.
 This includes mentions on the big social platforms, mentions on authoritative sites, and content that places you as a trusted source of information on your sector.

-It depends on your definition of free, and it depends on what you can “afford” in terms of time and energy.
-Can you conduct a full function social media marketing campaign without spending a dollar of your VC funding?
+But, the better choice depends on what you can "afford" regarding time and energy.
+Can you conduct a full-function social media marketing campaign without spending a dollar of your VC funding?
 Yes.
 Can you hire an outside agency and drop thousands on that same campaign?
 Yes.
 Which will return better results?
-That’s not for us to say.
+That's not for us to say.

 Get Your FREE Social Media Branding Checklist!